PyPSA/pypsa-usa/README.md

 - The [BreakthroughEnergy](https://www.breakthroughenergy.org/) transmission network model.
 This model has 82,071 bus network, 41,083 substations, and 104,192 lines across the three interconnections.
 - Powerplant Data can be drawn from three options: the Breakthrough Network, the WECC Anchor Data Set Production Cost Model, or the EIA++
-- Historical load data from the EIA via the [GridEmissions](https://github.com/jdechalendar/gridemissions/) tool.
+- Historical load data from the EIA via the EIA930.
 - Forecasted load data from the [WECC ADS PCM](https://www.wecc.org/ReliabilityModeling/Pages/AnchorDataSet.aspx).
 - Renewable time series based on ERA5, assembled using the atlite tool.
 - Geographical potentials for wind and solar generators based on [land use](https://land.copernicus.eu/global/products/lc) and excluding [protected lands](https://www.protectedplanet.net/country/USA) are computed with the atlite library.